Main Content

 Architect: Michael Maltzan

 This angular home with triangles and polygons appears similar to the Lloyd Wright home (Gainsburg House) in La Canada I sold.
-1 bedroom, office, and den.
+It has one bedroom, an office, and a den.

 La Crescenta markridge Estates 3